HydraMeshnet/developer-portal/glossary.md

 *The verifier does not see any private information contained in the claim, only cryptographical hashes, signatures and other information relevant to validate the cryptography.*

+## Vault

+A vault is our version of a hierarchical deterministic wallet, which has additional capabilities with regard to our DAC framework.
+It has two functionalities: key generation and state storage.
+The different keys are generated according to the BIP32, BIP39 and BIP44 standards from a master seed.
+Additionaly, it keeps track on which kind of keys have been used and what kind of layer-2 objects (e.g. DID's) have been initialized.
+The state does not contain private data, which means that it preserves privacy.

 ## Content ID

 Content IDs are used to identify and refer to a unique piece of data, such as claims.
 Content IDs are usually created by defining a serialization format for a dataset and applying a hash function.
 It has the following properties: